Valeriia-dovhal-hys/EpicStaff/libraries/crewAI/docs/how-to/Create-Custom-Tools.md

 ### Using the `tool` Decorator

-Alternatively, you can use the tool decorator `@tool`.
-This approach allows you to define the tool's attributes and functionality directly within a function, offering a concise and efficient way to create specialized tools tailored to your needs.
+Alternatively, use the `tool` decorator for a direct approach to create tools.
+This requires specifying attributes and the tool's logic within a function.

 ```python
 from crewai_tools import tool